 Congratulations!
-You didn't miss our exclusive September offers and you are about to embark on bareboat sailing holiday in Greece.
-Perfect sailing conditions and dramatically fewer crowds make September a great month for sailing in Greece, but, before you start packing, take some time to refresh your sailing knowledge.
+You didn't miss our exclusive offers and you are about to embark on bareboat sailing holiday in the Mediterranean.
+Perfect sailing conditions and dramatically fewer crowds make September a great month for sailing, but, before you start packing, take some time to refresh your sailing knowledge.
 Starting from the fundamentals, let’s remember how to dock your boat:

 For the newer sailors, here are some tips on what to consider when you dock your boat: